-Aidan McKenna, Regional Director, North East & North West Region, Enterprise Ireland Our members are consistently keen to recruit job ready people with the right skills and attitude for the modern workplace.
+Chris McMenamin, Head Chef, Harvey's Point Hotel, Donegal Town Our members are consistently keen to recruit job ready people with the right skills and attitude for the modern workplace.
 The Further Education and Training courses and programmes provided by Donegal ETB are informed and designed in collaboration with local industry and employers and offer school leavers with new opportunities and more diverse pathways to their future career.
-The practical courses and personal attention given to each student will ensure that employer will benefit from the employee with job ready skills, knowledge and attitude and the student can start on their chosen career path with confidence.
+The practical courses and personal attention given to each student will ensure that the employer will benefit from an employee with job ready skills, knowledge and attitude and the student can start on their chosen career path with confidence.